 Did you know that Raccoons are omnivorous?

 If raccoons invade your home, pets like dogs and cats will behave strangely.
-These animals can feel when there is an infestation of wildlife nearby and this causes them to become more alert, anxious, or even aggressive in some cases.
+This can cause animals to feel more anxious, and even aggressive if there is wildlife in their vicinity.

 Wild Animal Damage Repair

-After cleanup is complete, we will repair any damage done by the raccoons.
-This includes ripped siding on your house or shed, chewed through wood trim around doors and windows, etc. We can also replace insulation that has been damaged so badly that it needs to be replaced completely.
+Once clean-up is completed we’ll repair all damage caused by the raccoons such as ripped shingles or siding on your home or shed; chewed through wood trim around windows and doorways; etc. We can also replace insulation that has been damaged so badly that it needs to be replaced completely.

 If raccoons have damaged your vinyl siding, gutters, or downspouts or made them a source for water leakage onto the roofing structure, we will repair that as well.

 Removing wild animals like a raccoon inside homes can be dangerous.
 It can be even more dangerous if you attempt to do it yourself without proper training and equipment.
-Raccoons are known carriers of rabies and other potentially fatal diseases and handling them yourself puts you at risk.
+You put yourself at risk of getting rabies if you try to handle raccoons on your own.

 AAAC Wildlife Removal is dedicated to providing the safest and most effective raccoon removal South Carolina has to offer.
-Our team of experts can handle any kind of wildlife infestation you might have, whether it’s a single animal or an entire family unit with their young.
+No matter how small or large the wildlife problem is, our team of experts is equipped to handle it!
 We can help you rid your raccoons.
 Call us today!

 Forest Acres is a city in Richland County, South Carolina, United States.
 The population was 10,361 at the 2010 census.
 It is part of the Columbia, South Carolina, Metropolitan Statistical Area.
 Wikipedia